 St. Francis College

-A good fit for students who want small classes and close faculty access. freshman retention is below 65%. a private nonprofit school with 1,931 students.
+A good fit for students who want small classes and close faculty access and students from lower-income families. freshman retention is below 65%. financial aid brings net price below sticker; 56% of students receive Pell Grants — strong access mission.

 About This School